Millennialism: Theosophy

-The Theosophist Alice Bailey taught that Christ (in her books she refers to the powerful spiritual being best known by Theosophists as Maitreya as The Christ or The World Teacher, not as Maitreya) would return “sometime after AD 2025”, and that this would be the New Age equivalent of the Christian concept of the Second Coming of Christ.
+The Theosophist Alice Bailey taught that The Christ or The World Teacher would return "sometime after AD 2025", and that this would be the New Age equivalent of the Christian concept of the Second Coming of Christ.
+Note that the being she speaks of as The World Teacher is the same as that spiritual being best known to other Theosophists as Maitreya.

 Social movements

 Millennial social movements, a specific form of millenarianism, have as their basis some concept of a cycle of one-thousand years.
 Sometimes the two terms are used as synonyms, but purists regard this as not entirely accurate.
 Millennial social movements need not have a religious foundation, but they must have a vision of an apocalypse that can be utopian or dystopian.
-Those associated with millennial social movements are "prone to be violent", with certain types of millennialism connected to violence.
+Those associated with millennial social movements are "prone to [be violent]", with certain types of millennialism connected to violence.

 In progressive millennialism, the "transformation of the social order is gradual and humans play a role in fostering that transformation".

 Catastrophic millennialism "deems the current social order as irrevocably corrupt, and total destruction of this order is necessary as the precursor to the building of a new, godly order".

-However the link between millennialism and violence may be problematic, as new religious movements may stray from the catastrophic view as time progresses.
+However, the link between millennialism and violence may be problematic, as new religious movements may stray from the catastrophic view as time progresses.